Canadian Rep to Premiere English Debut of PACAMAMBO Today

 Canadian Rep Theatre kicks off the new year with the English-language premiere of Pacamambo by Quebec's award-winning Wajdi Mouawad, translated by Shelley Tepperman, and directed by Canadian Rep Artistic Director Ken Gass.
-This emotionally powerful and lyrical work opens January 21 and runs to February 2 (previewing from January 18) at The Citadel in Regent Park.
+This emotionally powerful and lyrical work opens today, January 21 and runs through February 2 (previewing from January 18) at The Citadel in Regent Park.
 Tickets range from $15-$36 with special pricing for families and students, and are available by calling 416-504-7529 or by visiting www.canadianrep.ca.

 Pacamambo, premiered in French in Montreal in 2000.
 Conceived as a play for children about death, it is a life-affirming and magical theatre experience for audiences of all ages.
 It tells the story of Julie, a young girl teetering between denial and rage, who disappeared for 23 days until discovered in her grandmother's apartment basement storage locker with her dog, Growl, and the badly decomposing body of her grandmother.

 Director Ken Gass has assembled an outstanding artistic team for this exceptional work.
 As he says in his own words, "I have been passionate about this play for years and am thrilled to finally produce it.
 Pacamambo is an enchanting theatrical experience for audiences from 9 to 99 - a truly remarkable achievement."